OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/vmanager/vplan-is-not-loaded-as-projects-in-integration-configuration.md

 ## Description
-The user has configured the Verisium Manager System in the {{SITENAME}}.
+The user has configured the Verisium Manager System in the <code class="expression">space.vars.SITENAME</code>.
 However, vPlans are not loaded in the Project list of Integration Configuration / Mapping configuration.

 ## Cause
 Integration is supported with the vPlan in the database only.
 Hence, vPlans will be loaded in the Project list of Integration Configuration / Mapping configuration only if there exist a vPlan in the database.